 *Since Jenny’s visit, Wendover Wood’s redevelopment is now complete and the centre piece is a brand new visitor hub building.
 You’ll find the new Wendover Woods cafe, children’s play area, interpretation and toilets here.
 The layout has been designed to accommodate more visitors including a larger car park and brand new exit road.

 I would highly recommend going for a visit.
-Parking prices range from £2.20 (up to 2 hours) to £8 (4+ hours) – please note that car park prices will increase from 1st December 2019 – click here for details).
+Parking prices range from £2.60 (up to 2 hours) to £10 (4+ hours) – click here for parking details).